Grand Prize

 Long answer: It depends on which website you are opening and which proxy you are using.

-This guide will break down the mechanics of data theft, explain the difference between "transparent" and "secure" traffic, and teach you how to recognize traps.
+This guide will break down the mechanics of data protection, explain the difference between "transparent" and "secure" traffic, and teach you how to recognize unreliable services.

 📦 1.
 The Courier Analogy (How does it work?)